cevatbarisyilmaz/ms/README.md

 ### Sender Policy Framework (SPF)

-SPF checks if the remote address is actually authorized to send emails for a certain domain.
+SPF checks if your IP address is actually authorized to send emails for your domain.

 To pass SPF, you need to have a TXT DNS record for your domain.

 Checkout https://dmarcian.com/spf-syntax-table/ for detailed SPF syntax.

-A sample record is `v=spf1 a mx -all` which tells accept the IP addresses have either A, AAA or MX DNS record for the domain.
+A sample record is `v=spf1 a mx -all` which tells remote SMTP servers to accept the IP addresses have either A, AAA or MX DNS record for the domain.

 ### DomainKeys Identified Mail (DKIM)